PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 blocked tests pass.
 No public API, artifact, dependency, option semantics, runtime order, scope-sharing behavior, or TensorFlow boundary changed.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The duplicate-fanout/quantized-PReLU pair is now characterized without production changes.
+Five focused tests freeze its required keyword-only transpose option, one fresh shared `ModelIRPassStateScope`, both complete ModelIR/layout/diagnostics contracts, callback-only ownership in the ordered layout/attention/quantized suffix, option forwarding, callback identity, and both stable-list neighbors.
+The focused plus architecture suite passed 253 tests, the 30 pass-efficiency tests and all 11 TensorFlow-import-blocked tests passed, and targeted static checks passed.
+Runtime behavior and all public/ dependency contracts remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.